 Is there any way to make sense of all of the choices and cut through all of the hype?

 Fortunately, there is a way forward.
 There are clear architectural concepts and patterns that we can use as guideposts on our journey to the cloud.

 Matt Stine is the global CTO for architecture at Pivotal, where he spends much of his time helping customers develop cloud-native application architectures.
-Matt is a 17-year veteran of the enterprise IT industry, eight of them spent as consulting solutions architect for multiple Fortune 500 companies and the not-for-profit St. Jude Children’s Research Hospital.
+Matt is a 18-year veteran of the enterprise IT industry, eight of them spent as consulting solutions architect for multiple Fortune 500 companies and the not-for-profit St. Jude Children’s Research Hospital.
 He is the author of Migrating to Cloud-Native Application Architectures (O’Reilly) and the host of the Software Architecture Radio podcast.
 Matt is obsessed with the idea that enterprise IT doesn’t have to suck.
 He focuses on Lean/Agile software development methodologies, DevOps, architectural principles, patterns, and practices, and programming paradigms in an attempt to find the perfect storm of techniques that will allow corporate IT departments to function like startup companies and create software that delights users while maintaining a high degree of conceptual integrity.
-Matt has spoken at conferences ranging from JavaOne to OSCON to YOW!, is a seven-year member of the No Fluff Just Stuff tour, and serves as technical editor of NFJS the Magazine.
+Matt has spoken at conferences ranging from JavaOne to OSCON to YOW! and is a eight-year member of the No Fluff Just Stuff tour.
 Matt is also the founder and past president of the Memphis Java user group.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org